rohit0122/lets-lighthouse/README.md

   npm run analysis
 ```
 The above command will create the tests folder under your project root
-with all the analysis info like as follows, you will also get consolidated report
+with all the analysis info as follows, you will also get a consolidated report
-in CSV format under tests folder refer screenshot:
+in CSV format under the tests folder refer to screenshot:

 <img width="234" alt="image" src="https://user-images.githubusercontent.com/6508575/234552270-8b7a93f1-419c-47e6-83b6-9f9ac4c28971.png">